-We have appointed MMC Limited as the investment administration manager (Administration Manager) to provide unit pricing for the Fund.
+We have appointed MMC Limited as the investment administration manager (Administration Manager) to provide unit pricing and other administration services for the Fund.

 Registrar

 We have appointed Link Market Services Limited to maintain the unit register (Registrar) for the Fund.